Sections in this Topic

 - The client’s available resources to commit to the project.

 Various books on consulting usually suggest similar designs, ranging from five to eight phases in the overall consulting process.
 Authors might use different names and emphasize different terms, but the approaches they suggest are usually somewhat similar.
 After all, their approaches are often based on the same action research model developed by Kurt Lewin, the founder of social psychology, about 50 years ago.

 1. Contracting and Engagement Phase

 This phase is usually the first time that the consultant and client meet.
-The overall goal of this phase is for both to understand each other’s nature and needs, the intended outcomes from the project and how they prefer to work together.
-They also begin exploring the presenting priority in the client’s organization, assess the readiness of the client to begin a consulting project, decide if there is a suitable match between them, and then identify next steps, including if and how an agreement can be established.
+The overall goal of this phase is for both to understand each other’s nature and needs, the intended outcomes of the project, and how they prefer to work together.
+They also begin exploring the presenting priority in the client’s organization, assess the readiness of the client to begin a consulting project, decide if there is a suitable match between them, and then identify the next steps, including if and how an agreement can be established.